curvelogic/eucalypt.old/docs/index.md

 argument is provided in parentheses and its second argument is the value of what came before.

+!!! note

-> Users of languages like Elixir or OCaml may recognise an implicit
-> `|>` operator here.
-Clojure users may see an invisible threading
-> macro.
-Note that writing elements next to each other like this gives
-> you the _reverse_ of what you might expect in Haskell or OCaml or
+	Users of languages like Elixir or OCaml may recognise an implicit `|>` operator here.
+Clojure users may see an invisible threading macro.
+Note that writing elements next to each other like this gives you the _reverse_ of what you might expect in Haskell or OCaml or
-> Lisp: we write `x f` *not* `f x`.
+	Lisp: we write `x f` *not* `f x`.

-There is a lot of freedom in Eucalypt to express ideas in different ways and develop colorful and cryptic expressions.
+There is a lot of freedom in **eucalypt** to express ideas in different ways and develop colorful and cryptic expressions.
 In a larger or more ambitious language this could be viewed as rope to hang yourself with.
 You will be careful won't you?